a-b-street/abstreet/docs/design.md

 - all trips begin and end at a building
 	- so first lets make all building paths go to a sidewalk. ignoring st name seems reasonable, since some buildings lack names anyway.
+- sample trips...
+	- ped walks from bldg to sidewalk, to another sidewalk, then to another bldg
+	- ped walks from bldg to sidewalk, walks to their car, drives somewhere, parks, walks to right sidewalk and then a bldg